 Prickly Pear Juice and Prickly Pear Syrup don't just taste great, but they can also be used to make all kinds of wonderful treats.
 For example, how does prickly pear margaritas, jelly, or salad dressing sound?
 Or pour it over pancakes.
 You're only limited by your imagination!

 I still remember the first time I tried a prickly pear (also called tuna).
 It was many years ago, while Scott and I were new in our relationship.
-Growing up in Arizona, where cactus grow in abundance, Scott was excited to introduce this Chicago girl to prickly pears.
+Growing up in Arizona, where nopal grow in abundance, Scott was excited to introduce this Chicago girl to this delicious fruit.

-Scott picked the prickly pear fruit off the cactus for me, all the while trying to avoid thousands of tiny needles.
+Scott picked the fruit off the cactus for me, all the while trying to avoid thousands of tiny needles.

 Using his pocket knife, Scott peeled the burgundy, needle-covered skin back, and sliced a piece of the juicy fruit for me to try.
 I was amazed at how good it tasted and wanted more.

-Since then, I always get excited when I see a cactus loaded with prickly pears.
+Since then, I always get excited when I see a cactus loaded with fruit.
 However, I'm not usually prepared to pick them.
 Especially since the tiny needles were put there by Satan himself and must be avoided at all cost!

 With the right tools, however, and a little preparation, you can safely pick and use prickly pears to make this and other recipes.
 Here's a video to show you how to pick them safely.

 If you don't want to brave the needles, I get it.
 You can also find needle-free prickly pears in many ethnic markets.

 This is a recipe for making Prickly Pear Juice, which in turn can be used to make Prickly Pear Syrup.
 Of the two, the juice is the healthier option, since no sugar is added.

 Prickly Pear Syrup, however, is definitely the tastier of the two options.
 Enjoy the prickly pear syrup drizzled over pancakes, or use it to make prickly pear shakes, Margaritas, ice cream topping, and the like.

 Follow the steps on the bottom of the post in "Cook's Tips" for handling and peeling the cactus pears.